 Development of speed and accuracy utilizing a diagnostic approach to individual skill assessment and prescribed drill work.
-This course may be taken 1 time for credit.

-OA180 Internship: Office Administration 1-12 credits (3 lab hrs/wk/cr) Prerequisite(s): Instructor consent
+OA180 Internship: Office Administration 1-12 credits (3 lab hrs/wk/cr)

 Practical on-site experience that will allow students to explore workplace environments and career options.
-This course may be taken 12 times for credit.

-OA205 Proofreading and Editing 3 credits (3 lec hrs/wk) This course is designed to prepare students to proofread and edit business documents.
+OA205 Proofreading and Editing 3 credits (3 lec hrs/wk)

+This course is designed to prepare students to proofread and edit business documents.
 It includes a review of punctuation, capitalization, grammar and spelling as applied to producing and editing commonly used documents found in the business office.
 Use a reference manual, and learn collaborative document processing techniques.
-This course may be taken 1 time for credit.
-Course classification: CTE